Careers360 Logo

 NCERT Books and Syllabus

-• NCERT problems are very important in order to perform well in the exam.
-Students must solve all the NCERT problems including miscellaneous exercises on their own.
+• NCERT problems are very important in order to perform well in the exams.
+Students must try to solve all the NCERT problems, including miscellaneous exercises, and if needed, refer to the NCERT solutions for class 12 maths chapter 3 Matrices.

 Happy learning !!!